oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/9-get-acquainted-with-av.md

   </copy>
 ~~~

+Wow, there is a lot to work with!

 ## Task 2 - Select Attribute Columns at the Day Level

 Selecting attribute columns from the hierarchy at the DAY level returns the original rows and columns from the TIME_DIM table.